our local area

 - We work closely with Surestart and local Pre-schools.

-- We work in close partnership with local Junior and Primary schools
+- We work in close partnership with local Ashford schools and formally through the 'Central Ashford Town Schools' collaboration CATS

 - We link with local organisations and businesses to enhance children's learning such as the RSPCA, post office, fire service, ambulance service, police